-Start Your Business Career at Campus and MTI College
+Start Your Business Career at Campus, Formerly Known as MTI College

-The Business Administration Degree program at Campus with partnership with MTI College provides students with business training in general administrative skills and business management principles.
+The Business Administration Degree program at Campus, formerly known as MTI College provides students with business training in general administrative skills and business management principles.
 Students will receive a diverse set of skills, equipping them to enter a successful career in business administration and management.

 This program is 100% online and all coursework can be completed anywhere you have an internet connection.